verrazzano/docs/content/en/docs/monitoring/tracing/jaeger-tracing.md

 - `serviceAccount.name`
 - `ingress.enabled`
 - `jaeger.spec.storage.dependencies.enabled`

+If you try to override the above Helm values in the Verrazzano custom resource, the request will be rejected and an error message returned.

 **Note:** - Verrazzano does not support [Jaeger Spark dependencies](https://github.com/jaegertracing/spark-dependencies) and hence the Helm chart value `jaeger.spec.storage.dependencies.enabled`, which is set to `false` for the Jaeger